| ELECTRON BEAM TECHNOLOGY EQUIPMENT

 for higher penetration equipment, but would typically be written for

 predicting bulk throughput rather than surface dose.
+Recent developments in electron beam technology, particularly

 in high penetration equipment like the Rhodotron developed by IBA can